andycroll/andycroll.com/_posts/2017/2017-11-12-use-a-pull-request-template.markdown

   source: 'https://unsplash.com/photos/Q8FHN3qSq2w'
 ---

-Pull Requests are the primary place where you explain your work.
-The audience for a Pull Request can be your immediate co-workers, other interested parties or even your future self.
+If you're submitting work for review, pull requests are a great way to group related changes and discuss approaches and improvements.
+The audience for a pull request can be your immediate co-workers, other interested parties or even your future self.

-It should describe the ‘what’, ‘why’ & high-level ‘how’ of the changes in your branch.
-It is important the description is detailed and gives the right level of contextual detail.
+It should describe the ‘what’, ‘why’ and high-level ‘how’ of the changes in your branch.
+It is important the description is detailed and sets the context for the changes you have made .

-Github offers the ability to define issue and pull request templates.
-See [GitHub’s documentation on Pull Request templates](https://help.github.com/articles/creating-a-pull-request-template-for-your-repository/).
+Github offers the ability to define pull request templates.
+See [GitHub’s documentation on pull request templates](https://help.github.com/articles/creating-a-pull-request-template-for-your-repository/).

 ## Instead of…